Datamine-Crypto/white-paper/docs/datamine-smart-contracts.md

  */
 using SafeMath for uint256;
  ```
 This is the first line of contract and is an extremely important security feature.
-We use OpenZepplin SafeMath for all arithmetic operations to avoid Integer Overflow and Underflow attacks as described here: https://consensys.github.io/smart-contract-best-practices/known_attacks/#integer-overflow-and-underflow
+We use OpenZeppelin SafeMath for all arithmetic operations to avoid Integer Overflow and Underflow attacks as described here: https://consensys.github.io/smart-contract-best-practices/known_attacks/#integer-overflow-and-underflow

 ## Security: Mutex & Checks-Effects-Interactions Pattern usage